-Integrated justice information sharing requires the development and implementation of information system standards and regulations for data sharing and infrastructure development.
+In order to effectively share relevant justice information, substantial efforts needs to be devoted to the development and implementation of uniform technical and business standards and procedural regulations for data exchange and infrastructure development.
 These standards and regulations must be compatible with national integrated justice initiatives.